lambdamikel/LambdaSpeak/README.md

 - &E3: LambdaSpeak offers a PCM sample-playing mode - it emulates the **Amdrum module**.
 In this mode, every byte sent to port &FFxx (xx = arbitrary) will immediatly be played as an 8bit PCM sample.
 The **Amdrum software** works out of the box in this mode, and sample quality is surprisingly good / high, given that no DAC chip is used, but the PCM conversion is implemented in software on the ATmega 644, using a fast timer.
 This mode can only be exited by power cycling LambdaSpeak.
 All ATmega interrupts are disabled, for maximimum processing speed and sample quality.
 Hence, even the reset button of LambdaSpeak is ineffective.
 Decoding of IO addresses &FFxx will only be active when the Amdrum mode is enabled (the ATmega enables a control signal / line to the GAL22V10 address decoder or Xilinx CPLD, respectively).

 - &E2: **only LambdaSpeak 2.1 with SPO256-AL2** - authentic SSA-1 re-implementation using the original SPO256-AL2 speech chip from General Instruments.
 This mode is 100% authentic and compatible to the original.
+This mode works synchronously, allophones are uttered immediately, no buffering takes place, just as in the original.

 - &E1: **only LambdaSpeak 2.1 with SPO256-AL2** - authentic DK'tronics re-implementation using the original SPO256-AL2 speech chip from General Instruments.
 This mode is 100% authentic and compatible to the original.
 (A slight difference is the lower pitch - the DK'tronics speech synthesizer used the 4 MHz clock signal from the CPC instead of a recommended 3.1 MHz clock for the SPO256-AL2.
 Hence, the pitch is a bit lower, and the generated speech is a bit clearer IMHO.)
+This mode works synchronously, allophones are uttered immediately, no buffering takes place, just as in the original.

 - &DF: in non-blocking native Epson (or native DECTalk) mode, **speech can be stopped immediatly by sending this control byte**.
 This is the only control byte which can be processed in non-blocking mode while LambdaSpeak is speaking.
 The sole purpose of the non-blocking mode is to allow the sending of this stop byte and such that speech can be stopped / interrupted at any time in this mode.